 The Growth Policy summarizes its actions in several ways, including an Infrastructure Development Strategy, a list of Prioritized Actions, and additional actions sorted by action types.
 Prioritized Actions are grouped by Action Themes, and detail preferred partnering departments, agencies, and entities.
 The Growth Policy specifies that a biennial monitoring report will be provided to decision makers to assess the headway made towards the Growth Policy's vision.
 The last report was given to City Council's Land Use and Planning Committee on June 26th of 2019.
-The tables below are a summary of that biennial reporting effort, and updated from that to be current for this report.
+The tables below build on that biennial reporting effort to be updated for this report.

-Priority Action Status Type # Priority Actions by Status Additional Info

-Ongoing (new actions have 42

-been completed)

-Ongoing (new actions not 4 2.5, 3.2, 4.1, 7.4

-yet completed)

-Ongoing (no new actions) 4 2.4, 5.6, 5.8, 11.1

-Not ongoing, no new 1 2.6
+Priority Action Status Type # Priority Actions by Status Specific Actions Ongoing (new actions have been completed) 42 Ongoing (new actions not yet completed) 4 2.5, 3.2, 4.1, 7.4 Ongoing (no new actions) 4 2.4, 5.6, 5.8, 11.1 Not ongoing, no new actions 1 2.6

-actions